cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 The only caveat is when using `sge_submit_workers`, as there are many differences across systems that the script cannot manage.
-For ` sge_submit_workers ` you have to specify **both** the resources used by the worker (i.e., with `--cores`, etc.) and the appropiate computing node with the ` -p ` option.
+For ` sge_submit_workers ` you have to set **both** the resources used by the worker (i.e., with `--cores`, etc.) and the appropiate computing node with the ` -p ` option.

-For example, say that your local SGE installation requires you to specify the number of cores with the switch ` -pe smp ` , and you want workers with 4
+For example, say that your local SGE installation requires you to set the number of cores with the switch ` -pe smp ` , and you want workers with 4
 cores: